Estimated reading time: 8 minutes

 This is Paul shooting at Mary!

 We toured the garden and made the introductions before jumping in The Silver Fox and making our way to dinner at the Silver Trumpet.
 We enjoyed a delightful meal and got to know one another.
+The food was perfect as we shared a cheese board, I had Lamb Lollipops, Mary did their Lentil Soup, James attacked the Caesar Salad, and Carol went for the Salmon.
+Tummies are full, so it was time to go.

-At 6:45 pm, we walked to Southcoast Repertory, which was perfect timing, as we sat down.
-Three minutes later, the play began.
-We saw “Who’s Afraid of Virginia Woolf?”.
+At 6:45 pm, we walked to Southcoast Repertory, which was perfect timing, as we sat down and got settled in, the play began.

 Summary: Who’s Afraid of Virginia Woolf? is a play by Edward Albee about one long, alcohol-fueled night in which a middle-aged couple, George and Martha, invite a younger couple, Nick and Honey, back to their house after a university party.
 As the night drags on, George and Martha’s vicious, flirtatious “games” escalate—humiliations, revelations, and shifting alliances that pull Nick and Honey into their marital warfare.

 Through relentless arguments and mind games, the play exposes the lies each person uses to cope: George and Martha’s bitterness over disappointment and failure, Nick’s ambition and opportunism, and Honey’s fragility and avoidance.
-The evening builds toward the collapse of key illusions—especially thecouple’ss central shared fiction—ending with a bleak kind of honesty as George and Martha face what’s left when their defenses are stripped away.
+The evening builds toward the collapse of key illusions—especially the couple’s central shared fiction—ending with a bleak kind of honesty as George and Martha face what’s left when their defenses are stripped away.

 Always a smile!!